zerotier/ZeroTierOne/service/README.md

 Values POSTed to the JSON API are *extremely* type sensitive.
 Things *must* be of the indicated type, otherwise they will be ignored or will generate an error.
 Anything quoted is a string so booleans and integers must lack quotes.
 Booleans must be *true* or *false* and nothing else.
 Integers cannot contain decimal points or they are floats (and vice versa).
 If something seems to be getting ignored or set to a strange value, or if you receive errors, check the type of all JSON fields you are submitting against the types listed below.
 Unrecognized fields in JSON objects are also ignored.

 API requests must be authenticated via an authentication token.
 ZeroTier One saves this token in the *authtoken.secret* file in its working directory.
-This token may be supplied via the *authToken* URL parameter (e.g. '?authToken=...') or via the *X-ZT1-Auth* HTTP request header.
+This token may be supplied via the *auth* URL parameter (e.g. '?auth=...') or via the *X-ZT1-Auth* HTTP request header.
 Static UI pages are the only thing the server will allow without authentication.

 A *jsonp* URL argument may be supplied to request JSONP encapsulation.
 A JSONP response is sent as a script with its JSON response payload wrapped in a call to the function name supplied as the argument to *jsonp*.